 Her interest in organisational development, change management and leadership review was fostered with the completion of a Masters of Management from MGSM in 2013.

-Christine is the National Operations Manager of the Living Choice Australia (LCA) group of retirement villages.
-She is a highly experienced innovative and entrepreneurial Manager with broad expertise, including demonstrating an ability to achieve business plans and exceed targets by developing, implementing and managing efficient operations, internal procedures, assist with sales and marketing strategies and lead a dynamic human resource team.
-This level of expertise and ability is essential in achieving company profitability and sustaining outstanding results for our residents.
+Christine is the National Operations Manager of the Living Choice Australia group of retirement villages.
+She is a highly experienced innovative and entrepreneurial manager with broad expertise, including demonstrating an ability to achieve business plans and exceed targets by developing, implementing and managing efficient operations and internal procedures.

 Christine has good communication and interpersonal skills with the ability to influence and motivate staff to set new standards in resident relations.
-She oversees the Financial, Human Resource, Work Health & Safety and Village Management teams ensuring villages operate efficiently and all employees understand and apply the philosophy of the Lifemark Accreditation standards.
-To retain accreditation status, it is Christine’s responsibility to ensure villages meet stringent criteria that cover 26 quality standards.
-This fact confirms that the Living Choice villages are committed to exceeding resident expectations with a dedication to quality provision and village practices.
+She oversees the Financial, Human Resource, Work Health & Safety and Village Management teams, ensuring villages operate efficiently and all employees understand and apply the philosophy of the industry’s accreditation standards.

 Michael has 25 years’ experience in management consulting, business analytics and property development with a focus on residential and seniors living.
 He has extensive experience in development planning and execution, senior’s living design and operations and sector strategy.